How Much Will Google Ads Cost My Tree Care Company?

-At that point you’d want to spend as much as you possibly could on AdWords because you’d be doubling your money.
+At that point, you’d want to spend as much as you possibly could on Ads because you’d be doubling your money.
 Of course, this is assuming your business can handle the increased workload – if not, stop getting new customers until the proper staff/crews and equipment are in place.

-CPC is NOT the most important metric when running AdWords campaigns.
+CPC is NOT the most important metric when running Ads campaigns.

-As a general rule of thumb, you can estimate that 1% of the people who see your tree service AdWords ad will click on it.
-Of course that depends on the quality of your ad, your targeting, budget, etc. but for planning purposes it’s a good number to work with.
+As a general rule of thumb, you can estimate that 1% of the people who see your tree service Ads ad will click on it.
+Of course, that depends on the quality of your ad, your targeting, budget, etc. but for planning purposes, it’s a good number to work with.

 Of those people, how many will then go on to call you and eventually become a customer?
 Each tree care company is different but you probably have at least a rough estimate.
 If not, it’s time to get analytics and call tracking in place!

-Throughout the testing phase you’ll be monitoring your AdWords performance very carefully and making adjustments to try to increase the click through rate, bring down CPC and improve conversions (such as calls to your business or completed contact forms).
+Throughout the testing phase, you’ll be monitoring your Ads performance very carefully and making adjustments to try to increase the click-through rate, bring down CPC and improve conversions (such as calls to your business or completed contact forms).